Darbal-Nour-elhouda/Spreadsheet/README.md

 {

    // --------- Connexion for the  select all action ----/
-   connect(all, &QAction::triggered,
-           spreadsheet, &QTableWidget::selectAll);
+   connect(all, &QAction::triggered,spreadsheet, &QTableWidget::selectAll);

-   // Connection for the  show grid connect(showGrid, &QAction::triggered,
+   // ----------Connection for the  show grid--------- connect(showGrid, &QAction::triggered,spreadsheet, &QTableWidget::setShowGrid);
-           spreadsheet, &QTableWidget::setShowGrid);

-   //Connection for the exit button connect(exit, &QAction::triggered, this, &SpreadSheet::close);
+   //--------Connection for the exit button---------- connect(exit, &QAction::triggered, this, &SpreadSheet::close);